drBenway/pixi-vn-wiki/start/canvas-position.md

 Position is used to position the component with the pixel size unit.
 This property is introduced by PixiJS.

-You can modify it with 3 properties.:
+You can modify it with 3 properties:
 - `x`, for moving things left-to-right (along the x-axis)
 - `y`, for moving things top-to-bottom (along the y-axis).
 - `position`, is an object that corresponds to `{ x: number, y: number }` Then you can also use it to set x and y to the same value, `conponent.position = 200`.

 ## Anchor

-Next is anchor.
-It also comes in two main varieties: xanchor, which moves the anchor on the x-axis (left-to-right), and yanchor which moves the anchor on the y-axis (top-to-bottom). anchor lets you set both at the same time, much like pos e.g. anchor (0, 0).

-By default, the anchor for a screen element is its top-left corner (0, 0).
+Anchors are specified in percentages, from 0.0 to 1.0, in each dimension.

+You can modify it with 3 properties:
+- `x`, for moving things left-to-right (along the x-axis)
+- `y`, for moving things top-to-bottom (along the y-axis).
+- `position`, is an object that corresponds to `{ x: number, y: number }` Then you can also use it to set x and y to the same value, `conponent.position = 200`.

 ---